 5. Singapore - Low Tax, World Class City

-Singapore isn't zero tax, but it's the best combination of low tax, excellent infrastructure, rule of law, and world-class city in Asia.
-The top marginal rate is 24% but effective rates are much lower due to the progressive structure and generous deductions.
+Singapore is not zero-tax, but combines low tax with developed infrastructure, rule of law, and a major regional financial centre in Asia.
+The top marginal rate is 24%, with effective rates materially lower due to the progressive structure and standard deductions.

 - Personal income tax rate: Progressive from 0% to 24% (top rate kicks in above SGD 1M)